Do I need to spend time learning WordPress when I can create a website using Wix in lesser time?

 WordPress was built as a blogging platform, and when it comes to blogging, it offers a lot more than Wix.

+Even if you have no experience, it's quite convenient to create a new blog using WordPress.
 You can easily add media such as images, videos, and audio.
 You can assign featured images, tags, and categories to your blog posts, without any hassle.

 You can even use plugins to create beautiful blogs add enhanced functionalities.
 The vast range of WordPress plugins allows you to add any feature that you can think of to your blog post.